Petridistom/js-blog-cc/posts/9BreathingBall.md

 So, now when I draw a circle with sig as the diameter, we get this animation.

-Here is an example where the range has been edited to [ 10, 210 ]

 ```javascript
 function setup() {